-for skills development across Europe.
-It served as a as a culmination of the collective effort throughout the massive, year-long 'conversation' on skills, demon-Year, marked a new beginning.
-It was recognised that strating that European countries are facing very "a year of skills" is not enough, with calls for "at least similar challenges.
-Many of the existing European a decade of skills", symbolising the need to embrace Skills Agenda actions are still valid, with a crucial need a new era of continuous upskilling and reskilling for to continue work on implementation at the national adults. level.
-New initiatives tackling Europe's labour and skills shortages were also launched under the banner of The Year may be over, but the work goes on! the Year.
+The European Year of Skills provided a powerful boost for skills development across Europe.
+It served as a massive, year-long 'conversation' on skills, demonstrating that European countries are facing very similar challenges.
+Many of the existing European Skills Agenda actions are still valid, with a crucial need to continue work on implementation at the national level.
+New initiatives tackling Europe's labour and skills shortages were also launched under the banner of the Year.